 Batwoman, Wonder Woman and Supergirl will be the main characters in our first wave.

 Why those three?

 So, this is how our entire series begins.
-It starts with this sort of grainy film reel and this super cheesy announcer talking about [switches to an old-timey voice] “this innocent family out for a summer stroll!”
+It starts with this sort of grainy film reel and this super cheesy announcer talking about “this innocent family out for a summer stroll!”
 We’ve got this well-dressed couple and their little boy heading toward the movie theater.
 Then we see a gangster with a tommy guy “suddenly out of the shadows!”
 There’s an attempted robbery and then “out of the darkness, from above…who is this mysterious, beautiful Bombshell?!”
 And Batwoman comes crashing down and prevents the murder of the Waynes.

 There is no Batman in this universe.
 The women came first.
 No heroine is derivative of her male counterpart.
 They are the sovereign heroes of this world, and that was the conceit of the entire story.
 Batwoman is our equivalent.

 What can you tell us about their world?
 Is the story set in the 1940s?